rxut/UTStatsLite/README.md

 It also includes ACE HWID, MAC1, and MAC2 logging to accurately keep track of stats for players who use different nicknames or change IPs (e.g., tunnels or VPNs).

+This mod is designed to work with **Node UTStats Lite** https://github.com/scottadkin/node-utstats-lite

 ## Installation
 From the System folder in the zip file, copy to your UTServer\System folder the following files: